boskacoin/boskacoin/README.md

 - BoskaCoin (BOSKA): 66YjAwvn1yCzfP59co9mg4WE1xiSH8Mwox (Imusing/GoombaProgrammer (lead developer))

-\* All exchanges I found so far require a liquidity deposit (and a fee in USDT) to get listed, and while I cannot guarantee listings, having liquidity helps a lot with that process.
+\* Most exchanges I found so far require a liquidity deposit (and a fee in USDT) to get listed.